 Chinese citizen, born in Fujian, China in 1967.
-He obtained his Bachelor degree in Automatic Control from Northwestern Polytechnic University - China in 1991.
+He obtained a Bachelor's degree in Automatic Control from Northwestern Polytechnic University - China in 1991.

-Appointed as President Director of Company since May 2, 2018 based on the approval from the Financial Services Authority No. KEP-88/D.03/2018.
-Previously served as Director of the Company since November 30, 2016.
+He serves as the President Director of the Company since 2 May 2018, based on approval from the Financial Services Authority No. KEP-88/D.03/2018.
+Previously, he served as a Director of the Company since 30 November 2016.

-Began his career in China Construction Bank ("CCB") at Fuzhou Branch in September 1991 as Business Manager.
-In June 1992 as Business Manager of CCB Fujian Province in IT Department, then in March 2000 - February 2007 he became a Deputy General Manager.

-In February 2007, served at CCB Fujian Province Branch in Corporate Banking Department as Deputy General Manager.
-Then in February 2008 as General Manager at CCB Fujian Province Branch in Institution Clients Department.
-In March 2010, he became General Manager at CCB Longyan Branch.
-He then served at CCB Quanzhou Branch in January 2014 as General Manager.
+He began his career at China Construction Bank ("CCB") in Fuzhou Branch in September 1991 as a Business Manager.
+In June 1992, he became the Business Manager of CCB Fujian Province Branch IT Department, then from March 2000 to February 2007, he served as Deputy General Manager.
+In February 2007, he was assigned to CCB Fujian Province Branch Corporate Banking Department as Deputy General Manager.
+Subsequently, in February 2008, he became the General Manager of CCB Fujian Province Branch Institution Clients Department.
+In March 2010, he became the General Manager of CCB Longyan Branch.
+Then, in January 2014, he served as the General Manager of CCB Quanzhou Branch.

-In October 2014, he became Deputy Director of Agency Services Companies and Management Committee at CCB Fujian Branch.

-Then from April 2016 worked in Indonesia as Deputy Head of the Preparatory Team until November 2016, effective as Director of the Company.
-Then starting May 2nd, 2018, he effectively became the President Director of the Company.
+In October 2014, he became the deputy director of agency services companies and management committee at CCB Fujian Branch.
+Starting from April 2016, he served in Indonesia as the Deputy Head of the Preparatory Team until November 2016, when he effectively became a Director of the Company.
+Then, starting from 2 May 2018, he effectively became the President Director of the Company.